What is Xofluza?

 How should I store Xofluza?

-- Store Xofluza in the blister package that it comes in.
+- Store Xofluza tablets in the blister package that they come in.

 Keep Xofluza and all medicines out of the reach of children.

 Tablets: croscarmellose sodium, hypromellose, lactose monohydrate, microcrystalline cellulose, povidone, sodium stearyl fumarate, talc, and titanium dioxide.

 Oral suspension: colloidal silicon dioxide, hypromellose, maltitol, mannitol, povidone K25, sodium chloride, strawberry flavor, sucralose and talc.